 Morning and Evening Prayers

 The time and location for morning and evening prayers will be posted on the program schedule.
 All participants are expected to attend group prayers.
+Only those who have received the Protector Practice are required to attend that evening practice.

 The time and location for protector practice will be posted on the program schedule but is typically scheduled for late afternoon.
 Attendance is restricted to those vajrayana practitioners who have received the protector transmission and liturgy.
 Protector practice is done in Tibetan unless announced otherwise.